 Back by popular demand, here is my vegan “suet” recipe for wild birds trying to make it through cold weather.
-While the insects, fruit, or seeds provided by native plants are the best way to feed birds (birds who eat at feeders are more likely to get sick and spread disease), there are times when they could use some help getting through frigid days and nights.
+While the insects, fruit, or seeds provided by native plants are the best way to feed birds because those who eat at feeders are much more likely to get sick and spread disease, there are times when they could use some help getting through frigid days and nights.
 Small birds especially, with their remarkably rapid metabolism, need to find enough calories for the day but also build up fat reserves to get through their lengthy nighttime fasts—all in the course of the minimal daylight hours of winter.
 Young birds have it the toughest since they have to compete with mature birds who have better access to food and roosting sites.
 Despite their amazing abilities to get through cold stormy winters, some do die during especially stressful times.

-This recipe also helps you avoid participating in the sheer misery and environmental destruction associated with factory farming.
+This recipe also helps you avoid participating in the sheer misery and environmental destruction associated with animal agriculture.
 Of course, other solid fats have their pitfalls.
 I passionately avoid palm oil—the cheap fat linked to tropical deforestation, habitat degradation, climate change, animal cruelty, and indigenous rights abuses in the countries where it is produced—which seems to be found in almost every product under the sun these days.
 And while coconut oil, which I combine in this entree with peanut butter, is far from a perfect ingredient, it is slightly less problematic, especially if you buy organic and fair trade.